kanishkb1/Data_Structures_Algorithms_In_PYTHON/README.md

 Operating system uses almost all important data-streuctures.
 1. Low Memory Mangement- Important in low memory management when dealing with C programmijng malloc(0 and free(0 functions.

+## Double Linked Lists

+-> It is slow operation to insert items at the end. - O(N) running time

+-> It is another data structure so the main aim is to store items efficiently.

+-> We have to access to the first node (head node) and we have access to the last nide of the linked list(tail node).

+-> Every node stores the data itself and references to the next node and to previous node.

+-> Double linked list need more memory than linked lists.

+->Advantage
+      -> there can not be any holes in the data structures.

+      -> it can be transversed in both directions.

+      -> removing a node is easier because there is pointer to the previous node as well.

+->Disadvantages

+      -> need more memory because of 2 references.
+(2 pointers)

+      -> a bit more complicated to implement because we hjave ti handle both of the pointers

+      ->still have not solved the main issue- How to search for arbitrary items faster than O(N) linear running time?